The phishing scam

 Be sure to use your own contact information for the organisation.
 Don't trust any contact information in the email or phone call.

 If you suspect you have received a phishing email, there are some simple steps to follow.

-1. Never click on a link in a phishing email.
-All links will either confirm you exist to the scammers, or take you to a fake website where they hope you will impart your private information.
+- Never click on a link in a phishing email.
+All links will either confirm you exist to the scammers, or take you to a fake website where they hope you will enter your private information.

-2. Always delete the email.
-Depending on what type of email account you have, there will be an option to 'Delete' or 'Trash' in the menu.
+- Always delete the email.
+Depending on what type of email account you have, there will be a Delete or Trash button in the menu.

 You've learnt that if somebody contacts you out of the blue and asks you to hand over personal information, you shouldn't trust them - no matter who they say they work for.

 Next up, we look at Unexpected money scams and how they try to trick you into paying money.